Christian views on suicide: Modern Catholicism

 According to the theology of the Catholic Church, death by suicide is a grave matter.
 The Church holds that one's life is the property of God, and to destroy that life is wrongly to assert dominion over God's creation, or to attack God remotely.
 In the past, the Catholic Church would not conduct funeral services for persons who killed themselves, and they could not be buried in a Catholic cemetery.
 However, the church lifted the prohibition on funerals for suicide victims in the 1980s.

 In 1992, Pope John Paul II promulgated the new Catechism of the Catholic Church, which acknowledged the role that mental illnesses may play in suicide.
-In practice, however, as recently as 2018 there were those who held by the old dictum.
 Regarding the effect of psychological disorders on a person's culpability, the Catechism states that:

 Grave psychological disturbances, anguish, or grave fear of hardship, suffering, or torture can diminish the responsibility of the one committing suicide.

 Despite the fact that historical Catholic doctrine—as seen in the Baltimore Catechism used in the United States from 1885 until the 1960s—generally considered suicide to be a mortal sin, the Catholic Church rejected this conclusion with the introduction in 1992 of the Catechism of the Catholic Church, which declares:

 We should not despair of the eternal salvation of persons who have taken their own lives.
 By ways known to him alone, God can provide the opportunity for salutary repentance.
 The Church prays for persons who have taken their own lives.

+However, as noted by Rev. Charles T. Rubey, director and founder of the LOSS program, Loving Outreach to Survivors of Suicide, there are "still some priests who view suicide as a mortal sin, (although) that has been categorically denied by church leadership."
+As recently as 2018, the Archdiocese of Detroit was compelled to offer an apology on behalf of one of their priests after a pastoral failure during the funeral mass of a suicide victim.

 The Catholic Church defines suicide very narrowly to avoid the extrapolation that Jesus's death was a type of suicide, brought about by his own choices, and to avoid the idea that Catholic martyrs choosing death is a valid form of suicide.
 Instead, Catholics give praise that Jesus resisted suicide throughout his trials, demonstrating that no degradation is so great that suicide can be justified.
 Martyrs are honored for the same reason.

 Mormon views

 In the largest denomination of Mormonism the Church of Jesus Christ of Latter-day Saints (LDS Church), teachings on suicide have spanned over a century, with leaders teaching that suicide is against the will of God, though, Church teachings on suicide have changed through the years.
+In 2018, the LDS apostle Dale G. Renlund stated "that suicide will not be a defining characteristic of their eternities."
 The LDS Church opposes physician-assisted suicide and euthanasia.